AV4TAr/reading/README.md

 ## Reading queue

+* Platform Engineering: A Guide for Technical, Product, and People Leaders - Camille Fournier
 * Good Strategy Bad Strategy: The Difference and Why It Matters by Richard Rumelt
 * Drive: The Surprising Truth About What Motivates Us
 * Team Topologies: Organizing Business and Technology Teams for Fast Flow